AriFordsham/GHCWiki/wiki-formatting.md

 ```

-It's also very close to the syntax for the corresponding link to that anchor:
+It is also very close to the syntax for the corresponding link to that anchor:

 ```wiki
 [#point1]